 However, just to assess that issue the parties need to have an understanding of the present value of the pension benefit and how the benefit could and would divide in the property division portion of the divorce.
 On the other hand, it may be the biggest asset in the divorce and there is no way to fairly divide the marital property without also dividing the military retirement.

-Hire a Fort Worth divorce attorney for military retirement benefits in your divorce
+Hire a Texas divorce attorney for military retirement benefits in your divorce

 Dealing with military retirement in a divorce is extremely risky for a party unrepresented by counsel.
 Without understanding how to properly value a pension benefit and without understanding the rules around dividing a military pension, it is virtually impossible for a party to accurately assess his or her marital property and produce a fair and just division of the marital estate.
 It is, however, easy for the other party’s lawyer to massage numbers and fleece you out of a fair deal.
 Even in a fair deal, the rules may still leave the alternate payee chasing the retired servicemember down for payments.
 Hardly a win in anybody’s book.